evatao0224/evatao0224.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to work with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Peiyuan Tao.
+Here are a few things you might be interested about me:

+- I've worked on 20+ games
+- I've played 300+ games
+- I'm a Geoguessr player, if you know what that is :)
+- I speak 4 languages: English, Chinese, Spanish and Japanese

+The list will be updated (hopefully) on a monthly basis.

 ### My story